Options PRSA

 40 %

 You might have more than one source of income.
-If you do, this relief is only from the source of income in respect of which the contributions are made
+If you do, this relief is only from the source of income in respect of which the contributions are made.

 Questions & Answers

-Options PRSA - FAQ's
+PRSA - FAQ's

 Yes, all private pension holders are still entitled to the State pension in addition.
 The current State Social Welfare Pension is only: €265.30 per week.
 The contributory pension starts at age 66 and the non-contributory not until age 67.
 Personal pension plan benefits can be taken from age 60 onwards and will not reduce your State pension benefits.